 NHS Digital will also inform us if you have died or moved out of the country.

-From time to time we try to trace study members using information held by government departments and agencies.
-So far, BCS70 has tried to trace study members using records held by the Department for Work and Pensions (DWP) and the NHS (via the NHS Central Register).
-We may use other government databases in the future.
+BCS70 has also tried to trace study members using records held by the Department for Work and Pensions (DWP) and we may use other government databases in the future.